micaeco/mica-website/README.md

 # MICA Website

-This repository contains the source code for MICA's official website.
+This repository contains the source code for MICA's official landing page.

 ## Requirements